 This is one of the biggest reasons why women are diagnosed after many years of silent suffering.

 Not being able to see what is wrong with your wife or partner can make any chronic condition difficult to accept.
 Pain is invisible.

 That’s why trust and an open mind are important!

-For any relationship to work, there has to be trusted.
-Even a “healthy” marriage can fall apart without trust and communication, let alone one with a chronic illness.
+For any relationship to work, there has to be trust.
+Even a “healthy marriage” can fall apart without trust and communication, let alone one with a chronic condition.

-One thing that can help you better understand fibromyalgia and its symptoms, is to read about the disease so you will know what your partner might be going through.
+One thing that can help you better understand fibromyalgia and fibromyalgia symptoms, is to read about the disease so you will know what your partner might be going through.

 I say “might be” for a reason!
 You are NOT in your wife’s/partner position.
 You will never experience what they feel.

 One of the best things I can suggest to you that helps in understanding fibromyalgia is what I did, and still, do to this day.

 Because we never stop learning…

 The best way to understand what your loved one is going through is in front of you – it’s your partner!